 I know that’s hard to do!
 How many times have I caught myself saying: You’ll LOVE this book, it was my favorite when I was your age!
 Only to have them gawk at the cover or title, read the summary and say ‘Puulllease, mom’.
 Ok, so maybe some of Judy Blumes titles aren’t ideal for my two tween boys…

-So how does one help a possibly reluctant reader pick a book he or she won’t want to put down?
+So how does one help a possibly reluctant reader pick the right book so that he or she won’t want to put it down?
 Here are my top tried and tested, sure-fire ways to get your kids reading:

 - Reading-Rewards.com (Book Recommendations tab) Well, you had to know I’d tell you to check out Reading Rewards, right?
 But I bet you didn’t know that beyond being a really cool online reading log and earning rewards, there’s a Book Recommendations tab that’s full of great reading suggestions.
 Here’s what you’ll find:

 - Most Popular Books on Reading Rewards, as logged by our almost 5,000 users.
 Click through to read member reviews!

 - Books members liked: This tab allows you to make selections by age and gender, and see what members like you have enjoyed.
 A random selection, but you may find some great surprises!
 Click through to get a synopsis and reader reviews.

 - Books my friends are reading: If you’ve connected to friends on Reading Rewards, click here to see what they are currently reading.
 My boys tend to enjoy a lot of the same books their friends do, so this is one we check a lot.